2022 anthropology speaker series

 U140

-Dr. Kauffman will describe the findings of a joint Tunisian-American archaeological excavation in the ancient North African city of Zita, also called the Olive City.
+Dr. Kauffman will describe the findings of a joint Tunisian-American archaeological excavation.
+Done in the ancient North African city of Zita, also called the Olive City.
 This is the first such joint partnership since the Arab Spring.
-This exciting presentation will explore the remains of the Roman forum, a Punic tophet or sanctuary, and several industrial workshops.
+This exciting presentation will explore the remains of the Roman Forum.
+Along with the Punic tophet or sanctuary, and several industrial workshops.
 We will learn about ancient human health and agriculture.

-Dr. Brett Kauffman is Assistant Professor of Classics and Anthropology at the University of Illinois at Urbana-Champaign.
-He is an archaeologist specializing in the Mediterranean and Near East, ancient engineering and design, and reconstructing ecological management strategies of ancient societies.
+Dr. Brett Kauffman is Assistant Professor of Classics and Anthropology at the University of Illinois.
+He is an archaeologist specializing in the Mediterranean and Near East.
+As well as ancient engineering and design, and reconstructing the ecological management strategies of ancient societies.

 Authenticity and Spectacle: An Ethnography of a New Orleans Museum